Chapter 7. Immutant Messaging

 You implicitly create a durable topic subscriber by passing the

-:client-id option to the receive and listen functions,
+option to the receive

 described below.
-As long as you pass the same :client-id in
+As long as you pass the same :client-id

-subsequent receive/listen calls, you'll receive every message
+calls, you'll receive every message

 published to that topic, whether you were connected at the time or